nspsck/RM67162_Micropython_QSPI/README.md

 - `rect(x, y, w, h, color)`

   Draw a rectangle starting from (x, y) with the width w and height h of the color.

+  - `fill_bubble_rect(x, y, w, h, color)`

+  Draw a rounded text-bubble like rectangle starting from (x, y) with the width w and height h and fill it with the color.

+- `bubble_rect(x, y, w, h, color)`

+  Draw a rounded text-bubble like rectangle starting from (x, y) with the width w and height h of the color.

 - `fill_circle(x, y, r, color)`